 The magical ancient olive groves of Lun

 The wild olive groves of Lun are astonishing.
-More than 80,000 trees over 500 hectares include at least more than a thousand trees which are over 1,000 years old.
+More than 80,000 trees over 500 hectares include at least more than a thousand trees that are over 1,000 years old.
 The oldest tree is confirmed at 1,600 years, with one thought to be as old as 2,000.
 There is even an amphitheatre in the olive groves, which hosts concerts in the summer.
-TCN’s Nikolina Demark wrote the most comprehensive article about Lun in English last year – a great read.
+Here’s a comprehensive article about Lun – a great read.

 There is no better party than a Zrce party